 Let me give you specifics.

 I can think of three artists that I really like and have been playing on our nightly FM radio show.
-These artists have also hit the Top 5 Japan countdown hosted by George Williams.
+These artists have also hit the Top 5 Japan countdown.
 You can see that chart here.

 Because of this support and these efforts to bring new music to Japan, I have earned the reputation for being the guy who finds these new artists and plays them years before they break even in the west.
 May I pat myself on the back?
 Recent examples were Amy Winehouse who we began playing heavily in 2006, a full two years before she she broke big and, more recently, Adele who was introduced to me by Rodney Bingenheimer.
 I was the first one to play these artists in Japan years before they got popular even in the west.
 Over the years there were hundreds.
 Guns and Roses was another notable one way back when.

 Like I said, this is an example, a microcosm, of how other businesses in Japan work also.
 If there is a parent company and a subsidiary involved you can be sure that politics play a big part in all decisions that are made...
 This point is obvious but many artists fail to grasp this.

 In the past, I have also introduced independent artists to Japanese record labels and music publishers and have gotten them contracts.
 But that was well before the year 2000.
 Japanese labels and music publishers today are not interested in signing new western acts for the Japanese market and here's why...